 - Put the sugar and water in a bowl or container, then stir until the sugar dissolves.

-- Put the flour and butter in a large bowl, then use your finger tips to pinch the cubes of butter in the flour.
+Put the flour and butter in a large bowl, then use your fingertips to pinch the cubes of butter in the flour.
 Keep doing this until the mixture resembles a breadcrumb consistency.

-- Next, add the sugary water mixture and use a wooden spoon or a spatula to stir the mixture (use you hands if you need to).
+- Next, add the sugary water mixture and use a wooden spoon or a spatula to stir the mixture (use your hands if you need to).
 Stop mixing as soon as the pastry comes together.
 And don't knead the pastry otherwise it can go tough.
 Sprinkle some flour on a clean surface, then put your pastry on top of that flour.
 Sprinkle a bit more flour on top of the pastry.
 Wrap it in cling film and rest in the fridge for at least 20 minutes.